qaon/tapwarp-php-lib/README.md

 It is strongly recommended that you use a separate folder for all images that tapwarp-php-lib receives.

+## Online Demonstration

+### Tap Warp Demo
+This website is often used to demonstrate the newest functionalities.
+But very simple.

+### FREEPHOTO @ QAON
+This is the young free photo sharing website, specialized to Tap Warp.
+It has no upload form, the only way to upload photos is to use the Tap Warp app.

 ## Installation
 Just
 ```